 Each year we send a survey to all admitted undergraduate students who accept or decline their offer of admission.
 Our goal is to understand why students choose to come to the University of Illinois Urbana-Champaign or choose to go elsewhere, and what matters most when making that decision.
 We also try to assess how UIUC performs when it comes to counseling, communications, customer service, and more.
-Full accept survey results and full decline survey results are available to the R&Y Network and can be filtered several ways, including by college.
-This report provides an overview of key insights, takeaways, and recommendations.
+The report below provides an overview of key insights, takeaways, and recommendations.

-- Cost remains the number-one reason why students decline their offer.
-26% of all declines, 35% of underrepresented declines, and 45% of African American declines (the highest percentage in the past five years) say cost “extremely” influenced their decision not to attend UIUC.
+Cost remains the number-one reason why students decline their offer.
+27% of all declines, 31% of underrepresented declines, and 33% of African American declines say cost “extremely” influenced their decision not to attend UIUC.

-- The reputation of our individual majors is critical.
-“Major Reputation” is ranked as a top decision factor for both accepts and declines, outranked only by “Outcomes” for accepts and “Cost” for declines.
+The reputation of our individual majors is critical.
+“Major Reputation” is ranked the second-highest decision factor for both accepts and declines, behind only “Outcomes/Success” for accepts and “Cost” for declines.

-- Brand building across multiple audiences should be a top priority.
-82% of accepts and 74% of declines say they first heard of UIUC from a friend/family member or counselor/teacher.
+Brand building across multiple audiences should be a top priority.
+81% of accepts and 71% of declines say they first heard of UIUC from a friend/family member or counselor/teacher.
 These numbers are even higher for underrepresented students (83% and 76%, respectively).

-- Students are seeing and remembering our ads.
-77% of all respondents and 82% of underrepresented respondents recall seeing an ad about UIUC in the past 12 months (a majority being on social media or search).
+Students are seeing and remembering our ads.
+76% of all respondents and 82% of underrepresented respondents recall seeing an ad about UIUC in the past 12 months (a majority being through social media, web, and search).

 Most respondents (62%) report first hearing about UIUC from a friend or family member.
 Counselors or teachers played a larger role for underrepresented students (21%), especially African American students (27%), and international students (36%) than other populations.
 This underscores the importance of brand building beyond just high school students.
-An equally large majority report having seen or heard advertising about UIUC in the past 12 months.
+Additionally, a large majority or respondents (76%) report having seen or heard advertising about UIUC in the past 12 months.
 Considering most admits already know about us from friends and family, our ads play an important role in reinforcing the brand.

 First Exposure to UIUC